Purchase Books and Gifts

 Siler City Collection: Siler City NC 1887-1987 and Historical Buildings of the Central Business District, Siler City The two-book Siler City Collection is offered at a substantial savings.

 The Chatham Railroad, by Robert A. Wiesner Tracing the 16-year history of the Chatham Railroad, this booklet contributes to an understanding of the tumultuous economic affairs of North Carolina in the years preceding and during the Civil War era.
 Included are photographs of the main figures and a little-known map of 1858 showing proposed rail routs to the Deep River coal fields.
-(8.5" x 11", 54 pages, soft cover.
+Digital copy available on our website.
+Softcover booklet offered here (8.5" x 11", 54 pages, soft cover).

 The Gravesites of Chatham County, North Carolina by Will and Audrey Heiser When published in 2005, this was the most complete survey ever done of all the cemeteries and family plots in Chatham County.
 Since then it has been replaced by our online database of gravesites at CemeteryCensus.com.
 The two-volume Gravesites is still a useful resource for genealogical researchers.
 There are more than 27,000 names from the early 19th century to present day.
 Price has been reduced.